datapunchorg/spark-ui-reverse-proxy/docs/BuildReverseProxyForSparkUIOnKubernetes.md

 	router.Run(fmt.Sprintf(":%d", port))
 ```

-When people send browse url like "http://your-spark-ui-reverse-proxy-server:8080/sparkui/application-name", the proxy server
+When people browse url like "http://your-spark-ui-reverse-proxy-server:8080/sparkui/application-name", the proxy server
 will parse the url, get the application name, connect to the Spark driver and fetch the Spark UI web pages.

 ## Code Example to Serve Spark UI